PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   * These tests are set up using tox_ and run with pytest_.

+  * When multiple checks fail, investigate these tests first.

-  * If multiple tests fail, investigate these tests first.
+If multiple tests fail, investigate these tests first.

 * Checks with labels like **CI / Python 3.9 with NumPy dev (pull request)** verify that PlasmaPy works the version of NumPy that is